-Your building size also contributes towards a monthly electric bill.
-Generally, it is seen that the average electric bill for 1-bedroom apartments is roughly $90 per month if you live alone.
+Your building size also contributes to your monthly electric bill.
+Generally, it is seen that the average electric bill for 1 bedroom apartments is roughly $90 per month if you live alone.
 And if your property has three bedrooms and more family members, you can expect to pay an additional 45$.

 Average gas bill varies significantly among different states in the USA, like the West Coast has some of the lowest prices.
 In states such as Oregon, Washington, California, gas bills cost you below 35$ a month.